California Green Chemistry Initiative: Stakeholder involvement

 The United States is the world leader in chemicals manufacturing.
 As a multibillion-dollar industry, the chemical industry has a leading role in the US economy and because of this, a high level of influence in federal decision-making.
 Central to the modern world economy, it converts raw materials (oil, natural gas, air, water, metals, and minerals) into more than 70,000 different products.
-The chemical industry—producers of chemicals, household cleansers, plastics, rubber, paints and explosives, keeps a watchful eye on issues including environmental and health policy, taxes and trade.
+The chemical industry—producers of chemicals, household cleansers, plastics, rubber, paints and explosives, monitors issues including environmental and health policy, taxes and trade.
 The industry is often the target of environmental groups, which charge that chemicals and chemical waste are polluting the air and water supply.
-And like most industries with pollution problems, chemical manufacturers oppose meddlesome government regulations that make it more difficult and expensive for them to do business.
-So do most Republicans, which is why this industry gives nearly three-fourths of its campaign contributions to the GOP.
+Similar to most industries with pollution problems, chemical manufacturers oppose government regulations that make it more difficult and expensive for them to do business.
+As do most Republicans, which is why this industry gives nearly three-fourths of its campaign contributions to the GOP.
 In addition to campaign contributions to elected officials and candidates, companies, labor unions, and other organizations spend billions of dollars each year to lobby Congress and federal agencies.
-Some special interests retain lobbying firms, many of them located along Washington's legendary K Street; others have lobbyists working in-house.
+Some special interests retain lobbying firms, many of them located along Washington's K Street; others have lobbyists working in-house.

 According to OpenSecrets, the total number of clients lobbying for the chemical industry in 2010 was 143, which is the highest number in history.
 The first group on this list, American Chemistry Council spent $8,130,000 lobbying last year and Crop America, which comes second, spent $2,291,859 lobbying last year, FMC Corporation spent $1,230,000 and Koch Industries spent $8,070,000.
 The Chemical Industry wants limited testing of chemicals, more lengthy and costly studies of chemicals already proven to be dangerous, and an assumption that we are only exposed to one chemical at a time, and from one source at a time.

 According to Safer Chemicals, Healthy Families, a broad coalition of groups, including major environmental organizations like the Natural Resources Defense Council and the Environmental Defense Fund, health organizations like the Learning Disabilities Association, Breast Cancer Fund, and the Autism Society of America, health professionals and providers like the American Nurses Association, Planned Parenthood Federation of America, and the Mt.
 Sinai Children's Environmental Health Center, and concerned parents groups like MomsRising: there is growing national momentum and pressure to change the Toxic Substances Control Act (TSCA), our federal system for overseeing chemical safety, which has not been updated in thirty-five years.
 Polling data indicates overwhelming support for chemical regulation nationwide.
 According to polling data conducted by the Mellman Group, 84% say that "tightening controls" on chemical regulation is important, with 50% of those calling it "very important.”
 Public Health Advocates want public disclosure of safety information for all chemicals in use, prompt action to phase out or reduce the most dangerous chemicals, deciding safety based on real world exposure to all sources of toxic chemicals.